 The Palacio's other rooms are equally lovely, combining original features (parquet floors, huge bay windows) with cool lighting and chrome basins in all-marble bathrooms.
-Our Deluxe Room was very comfy, if somewhat compact, but the Suites and Grand Suite were extremely spacious.
-The pièce de résistance is the Presidential Suite: amazingly romantic, with an intricately woven metal headboard, a trompe l'oeil ceiling, velvet chairs and drapes, and a separate living area.
+The Dreamers Palace rooms and Deluxe Rooms are comfy, if somewhat compact, but the Alabaster Presidential and Palace Presidential Suites are extremely spacious.
+The pièce de résistance is the Grand Presidential which is amazingly romantic, with an intricately woven metal headboard, a trompe l'oeil ceiling, velvet chairs and drapes, and a separate living area.

 Meals are served in the ground-floor Los Patos restaurant, overlooking the courtyard and fountain; in warm weather the tables spill outside.
 The Valencian chef is well known on the Spanish culinary scene, and really delivers on hearty Andaluz cuisine.
 We kicked off with a local white recommended by our knowledgeable waiter and an excellent amuse bouche of tapenade crostini.
 Then out came a massive bowl of tomato and basil salad, generously topped with creamy mozzarella.
 Of course, we followed this with that most classic of Spanish dishes: Paella Valenciana (beautifully prepared with crispy rabbit and ample saffron).
 But the show was stolen by the finale, a massive crème brulee with wonderfully indulgent cinnamon ice cream.